"Quality Outdoor Living Since 1995"

 Our climate creates specific challenges that a lot of out-of-town contractors miss:

-- Wind: Valley winds in the Okanagan are stronger than people think.
-Post footings and beam connections need to be properly engineered, especially for hilltop properties.
+• Wind: Valley winds in the Okanagan are stronger than people think.
+We build post footings and beam connections solid, especially for exposed hilltop properties.

 Frequently Asked Questions